Frequently Asked Questions

 What can I do if I see someone parking their car here when they don’t have a permit, aren’t a legitimate visitor, etc?

-Please report it to the Estate Office who will ensure the wardens issue a parking penalty notice.
+Please report it to the Estate Office who will ensure the wardens issue a Parking Charge Notice.

 Why can't I walk my dog in Newcastle Circus or Lincoln Circus?
 Why are dogs allowed in Peveril Garden?